QualCoder

 Creating a Project

-project folder and name it Influencers
+.
+Choose a location on your computer to save your project folder and name it Influencers

 .